LuxonisParser

 6parser = LuxonisParser(

-After initializing the LuxonisParser object, parsing can be ran by calling .parse() method on it:
+After initializing the LuxonisParser object, parsing can be run by calling the .parse() method on it:

 Python